Kensal Green Cemetery: Reformers' Memorial

-The Catacombs
+Catacombs

 The cemetery has three catacombs for the deposit of lead-sealed, triple-shelled coffins and cremated remains.
 Catacomb A, beneath the North Terrace Colonnade is now sealed.
 Catacomb Z, beneath the Dissenters' Chapel at the eastern end of the cemetery, suffered significant bomb damage during World War II, and is also closed to further deposits.

 Catacomb B, beneath the Anglican Chapel in the centre of the cemetery, has space for some 4,000 deposits, and still offers both private loculi and shelves or vaults for family groups.
 The catacomb extends under the entire footprint of the chapel and its colonnades.
 There are six aisles, within which each vault is numbered, running consecutively to number 216 at the south-western end of aisle 6.

 Deposit within the catacombs of Kensal Green has always been more expensive and prestigious than burial in a simple plot in the grounds of the cemetery, although less costly than a brick-lined grave or mausoleum.
 Without the further expense and responsibility of a monument above the grave, the catacombs have afforded a secure, dignified and exclusive resting place for the well-to-do, particularly the unmarried, the childless and young children of those without family plots or mausolea elsewhere.

 War graves

 The cemetery contains the graves of 473 Commonwealth service personnel of the First World War—half of whom form a war graves plot in the south-west corner, the remainder in small groups or individual graves scattered throughout the grounds—and 51 of the Second who are all dispersed.
+A distinct memorial list the names of Belgian soldiers who died serving in 1914-1918 and were buried here.

 In the First World War plot, at Section 213, a Screen Wall memorial lists casualties of both world wars whose graves could not be marked by headstones, besides five Second World War servicemen who were cremated at Kensal Green (also known as West London) Crematorium.
 The highest-ranking person buried here who is commemorated by the CWGC is General Sir Charles Douglas (1850–1914), Chief of the Imperial General Staff in early months of the First World War.